osteele/p5-server/README.md

 A work in progress.
 This project is a command-line interface for p5.js.

-Sketches use a CDN.

-## Current Features
+## Features

-- [x] server with live reload
-- [x] view a sketch.js without an associated index.html
+`p5 generate` creates an `index.html` / `sketch.js` pair.

+`p5 serve` runs a server with these features:

+- Live reload – the browser reloads the page, when any file in the directory is modified.
+- Directory listing – a list of sketches and non-sketch files is displayed
+- Bare JavaScript files – click on a JavaScript sketch file (or run e.g. `p5 serve sketch.js`) to run a p5.js sketch that consists of a single JavaScript file, without an associated HTML file.

-## Planned Features
+### Planned Features

 - [ ] display parse errors in the browser
+- [ ] recognize when a sketch requires a library file
 - [ ] commands to add and update libraries
 - [ ] specify the CDN server, or use a local file